MaximusV/d1workshop/part2.rst

 Uploading Files
 ===============

 You can use the WebREPL to upload files to the board from your computer.
+Either with the web interface or else with the Command Line tool provided.
 To do that, you need to open a terminal in the directory where you unpacked the WebREPL files, and run the command: